rcl-cloud-apps/cloud101/8-tls-ssl.md

 ![ssl](images/ssl-browser.PNG)

+## Prerequisites

+- Before you proceed with this lesson, you should have registered a **domain name** with a domain registrar, eg: GoDaddy

+- You should have created a **DNS Zone** in your Subscription

+- You should have **delegated** your DNS from your domain registrar to your DNS Zone

+- You should have created a **Web App** in your Subscription

+- You should have added a **Custom Domain** to your web app

 ## View TLS/SSL certificates

+When you create a custom domain for a web app, a TLS/SSL certificate is automatically created for you and bound to the web app

 - In the 'RCL Web Apps + TLS/SSL' portal, click on the 'TLS/SSL Certificate' link